JohnnyNT/microSlider/README.txt

 Donate link: https://dzoni.net/
 Tags: slider,image slider,carousel
 Requires at least: 4.0.1
-Tested up to: 5.4.1
+Tested up to: 5.5.1
 Requires PHP: 7.0
-Stable tag: 1.0.1
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a fast and simple WordPress image slider plugin that you can use to add image sliders to a website.
+Fast and simple WordPress image slider plugin.
+You can use it to add multiple image sliders to a website.

 == Description ==

-This is a fast and simple WordPress image slider plugin that you can use to add image sliders to your website.
-It use minimal HTML/JS code and a simple markup that can easily be adapted to your website with CSS.
-Just create a new sloder, place the shortcode wherever you want and it's ready to go!
+Fast and simple WordPress image slider plugin.
+You can use to add multiple image sliders to your website.
+It uses minimal HTML/JS code and a simple markup that can easily be adapted to your website with CSS.
+Due to simplicity, it is very light in terms of resources needed, and database bloat.
+Just create a new slider, place the shortcode inside post/page and it's ready to go!
 Based on a JS slider library flickity.
+Support for this plugin is provided in the wordpress.org support forum, or here: https://support.dzoni.net/

 == Installation ==